pshenmic/platform-explorer/packages/frontend/src/app/api/content.md

 Status can be either `SUCCESS` or `FAIL`.
 In case of error tx, message will appear in the `error` field as Base64 string

+If the same state transition hash was observed in more than one block, the response includes a `duplicates` field — an array of `Transaction` objects, one per occurrence.
+Each duplicate has `status: "FAIL"` and its own `blockHash`/`blockHeight`/`timestamp`; all other fields are inherited from the canonical state transition.

 ```
 GET /transaction/DEADBEEFDEADBEEFDEADBEEFDEADBEEFDEADBEEFDEADBEEFDEADBEEFDEADBEEF